Curses (programming library): Screenshots

-Curses-based software
+Applications

+Curses is designed to facilitate GUI-like functionality on a text-only device, such as a PC running in console mode, a hardware ANSI terminal, a Telnet or SSH client, or similar.
 Curses-based software is software whose user interface is implemented through the curses library, or a compatible library (such as ncurses).

-Curses is designed to facilitate GUI-like functionality on a text-only device, such as a PC running in console mode, a hardware ANSI terminal, a Telnet or SSH client, or similar.

 Curses-based programs often have a user interface that resembles a traditional graphical user interface, including 'widgets' such as text boxes and scrollable lists, rather than the command line interface (CLI) most commonly found on text-only devices.
 This can make them more user-friendly than a CLI-based program, while still being able to run on text-only devices.
 Curses-based software can also have a lighter resource footprint and operate on a wider range of systems (both in terms of hardware and software) than their GUI-based counterparts.
 This includes old pre-1990 machines along with modern embedded systems using text-only displays.

 Curses is most commonly associated with Unix-like operating systems, although implementations for Microsoft Windows also exist.